bangle-io/bangleJS/README.md

 ## Banger Editor: ProseMirror Made Easy

-Banger Editor is a collection of ProseMirror editing components, designed for speed and efficiency.
+Banger Editor aims to provide missing pieces of ProseMirror components so you don't have to build them from scratch.
+And trust me, you don't want to build them from scratch.

 **Why Banger Editor?**